Recommended for - Staff working with students who have particularly weak skills in Junior, Middle, and Upper primary.

 - Provision of assessments to track pre-reading and early decoding/reading skill development.

 - An outline of the explicit instruction that is required to facilitate early decoding/reading.

 - Suggestions focused on the management of these students within the classroom.

 - A brief discussion of research relating to early reading and synthetic phonics.

-Installment 2: Early spelling (and writing) and establishing the prerequisites
+Instalment 2: Early Spelling (and writing) and Establishing the Prerequisites

 - Clarification of the difference between a poor speller and a non-speller.

 - An investigation of the three KEY skills involved in early spelling.